CDYMCA Childcare FAQ Page

 Learning, Growing, and Thriving at the Y

 We believe the values and skills learned early on are vital building blocks for quality of life.
-Because of the Y community, children are taking more interest in learning and making smarter life choices.
-At the Y, children learn their ABC’s, learn to share, learn about sportsmanship, and most importantly, learn how to be themselves.
-That makes for confident children today and contributing and engaged adults tomorrow.
+At the Y, children learn the alphabet, how to share, sportsmanship, and, most importantly, how to be themselves.
+That makes for confident children and contributing and engaged adults in the future.

 What Makes Us Different?

-HEPA – In response to a call by First Lady Michelle Obama and the Partnership for a Healthier America, the Y has expanded its longtime commitment to supporting healthy living by adopting a set of Healthy Eating and Physical Activity (HEPA) standards.
-Based, in part, on years of research with key partners, the HEPA standards will build a healthier future for our nation’s children by creating environments rich in opportunities for healthy eating and physical activity.
+HEPA – In response to a call by First Lady Michelle Obama and the Partnership for a Healthier America, the Y has expanded its longtime commitment to support healthy living by adopting a set of Healthy Eating and Physical Activity (HEPA) standards.
+Based in part on years of research with key partners, the HEPA standards builds a healthier future for our nation’s children by creating environments rich in opportunities for healthy eating and physical activity.

-SPARK – SPARK is dedicated to creating implementing, and evaluating research-based programs that promote lifelong wellness.
-Each SPARK program fosters environmental and behavioral change by providing a coordinated package of highly active curriculum, o-site training, extensive follow-up, and content-matched equipment.
+SPARK – SPARK is dedicated to creating, implementing, and evaluating research-based programs that promote lifelong wellness.
+Each SPARK program fosters environmental and behavioral change by providing a coordinated package of highly active curriculum, on-site training, extensive follow-up, and content-matched equipment.

 Creative Curriculum – This approach to teaching young children uses spontaneity and the ability to see and use everyday opportunities to help children solve problems, explore new materials, find answers to questions all while building relationships.
 The tenets of this framework includes creating a responsive environment, routines and experiences, individualizing, guiding behavior, and much more.
 It also includes a developmental continuum that links curriculum and individual child assessments.